-This work was supported by BeatSCAD, the British Heart Foundation (BHF) [PG/13/96/3060], the National Institute for Health Research (NIHR) rare disease translational collaboration, and the Leicester NIHR Biomedical Research Centre.
-The authors also acknowledge Cardiac Risk in the Young (CRY) UK, the charity that supports MNS' laboratory.
+This work was supported by BeatSCAD, the British Heart Foundation (BHF) [PG/13/96/3060], the National Institute for Health Research (NIHR) rare disease translational collaboration and the Leicester NIHR Biomedical Research Centre.
+We also acknowledge Cardiac Risk in the Young (CRY) UK, the charity which supports MNS' laboratory.